PayPal Working Capital Review

 If you’re approved, you’ll have the opportunity to choose a loan amount, fee, and withholding rate.
 After agreeing to the terms, the working capital will be deposited into your account instantly.

 If you’ve been denied, it may be due to problems with your business or because of PayPal’s sometimes finicky application and verification system.
 Unfortunately, the cause can be difficult to figure out.
-However, here are common reasons loan why requests get denied and what you might be able to do to get approved:

 The reason for a denial isn’t always easy to determine.
 Merchants report on the community forum that the application simply turns up an error code with no further explanation.
 The most common problems appear to be an identification error (the system could not verify your information), error code 646 (you have abnormal sales), error code 641 (sales holds or a pending balance on your account), or you’re applying too soon after paying off another loan.